barnese3/Fly-Docs/proxy.md

 Fly's `proxy` library generates a fetch-like function that makes requests to any given origin, very similarly to a reverse proxy.
 It can be particularly useful for load balancing (distributing the load to several web servers), caching static content (offloading web servers by caching content like pictures) and for compressing/optimizing content to speed up website load time.

 Let’s say you have a large website that thousands, or even _millions_, of people want to see, but a single web server just can’t handle all that traffic.
 So, you decide to set up multiple servers and put a reverse proxy on the internet that will send users to whichever server is closest to them when they try to visit your site.
 This is part of how the Content Delivery Network (CDN) concept works.
 This method minimizes the distance between your visitors and your website's server.
 Overall, you want to direct all incoming requests to multiple servers, and a reverse proxy is the ideal way to accomplish this.

-When this function makes origin requests, it adds standard proxy headers like `X-Forwarded-Host` and `X-Forwarded-For`.
-It also passes headers from the original request to the origin.

 ![Proxy Diagram](images/proxy-diagram-docs@2x.png "proxy diagram")